HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README.md

 The main parameter is `model_tracker` which can be set to
 * `botsort`
 * `bytetrack`
-* Or the name of any custom yaml file that you place into `models` directory (do not include the file extension `.yaml`).
+* Or the name of any custom yaml file that you place into `models` directory (do not include the file extension `.yaml` when setting this parameter).

-If they are available within the yaml file, you can specify tracker parameters directly from the labeling config.
+As long as they are available within the yaml file, you can specify tracker parameters directly from the labeling config.
 All parameters should be prefixed with `botsort_` or `bytetrack_`.

 For example:
 ```xml